projectcalico/calico/docs/calico-with-docker/AWS.md

 Copy these files onto your machine.

 Before running the commands, note the following:
--  The `ami-########` represents the CoreOS stable HVM image type for the `us-west-2` region.
-If you are using a region other than `us-west-2`, replace the image name with the correct CoreOS stable HVM image from the [CoreOS image list](https://coreos.com/os/docs/latest/booting-on-ec2.html) for your zone.
+-  The `ami-########` represents the CoreOS alpha HVM image type for the `us-west-2` region (version 976.0.0 as of the writing of this document).
+The alpha version is used because it supports Docker 1.10.
+If you are using a region other than `us-west-2`, replace the image name with the correct CoreOS alpha HVM image from the [CoreOS image list](https://coreos.com/os/docs/latest/booting-on-ec2.html) for your zone.
 Use `aws ec2 describe-availability-zones` to display your region if you do not remember.
 -  It may take a couple of minutes for AWS to boot the machines after creating them.